-Phuket is similar to Bali in one sense – the bustling centre of Patong is as akin to dirty Kuta as can get.
+Phuket is similar to Bali in one sense – the bustling centre of Patong is as akin to Kuta as can get.
 As for the rest of Phuket, it’s an island surrounded by fantastic vistas and chequered with therapeutic things-to-do.

-Story and photography by Antonino Tati
+Story by Antonino Tati

 You notice this the moment you exit Phuket airport.
 Even if you’re heading to the centre of the island’s chaos, Patong, you’ll be hit with a fare of 800 baht (around AUD$25) which incidentally is more than the cost of a cab from Sydney Airport to Surry Hills!

 Taxis generally cost more in Thailand than in Indonesia.
 Indeed, in and around Phuket, you have the option of paying about AUD$6 for a ten-minute trip that would otherwise cost you around AUD$2 in Bali.
 Alternatively, you can opt to take a tuk-tuk, which is basically an open vehicle akin to one you might find on a safari game drive – that is rickety, non-airconditioned, without seatbelts, and with the risk of falling out of it being 100% yours.

 While there are some very tranquil quarters to Phuket, particularly the resorts that dot the northern coast of the island, and even Phuket Town itself, these areas are a far cry from the hustle and bustle of busy Patong Beach.
 Put simply, Patong is to Phuket what Kuta is to Bali – complete with bad whiffs in the air that forced us to make reference to “the pong in Patong”.
 But the mess and chaos are not so much the locals’ doing; rather the tourists, who often prefer to bow down to a statue of Ronald McDonald in Buddha pose for a rushed breakfast than anything sincerely culinary.